mocobeta/janome/docs/en/index.rst

 We aim to build a library which is easy to install and provides concise, well-designed APIs for various python applications.

 Janome uses mecab-ipadic-2.7.0-20070801 as the built-in dictionary.
+Also Japanese new era "令和" (Reiwa) has been added to the dictionary since v0.3.8.

 Source Code
 -----------